python/cpython/Doc/library/ssl.rst

 .. method:: SSLSocket.get_verified_chain()

-   Returns verified verified certificate chain provided by the other end of the SSL channel.
+   Returns verified certificate chain provided by the other end of the SSL channel as a list of ``_ssl.Certificate``.
    Return ``None`` if no certificates were provided.

+   .. versionadded:: 3.13

 .. method:: SSLSocket.get_unverified_chain()

-   Returns unverified verified certificate chain provided by the other end of the SSL channel.
+   Returns unverified certificate chain provided by the other end of the SSL channel as a list of ``_ssl.Certificate``.
    Return ``None`` if no certificates were provided.

+   .. versionadded:: 3.13

 .. method:: SSLSocket.cipher()